basilicom/koality-bundle/README.md

         $collection->addBundle(new \Basilicom\KoalityBundle\KoalityBundle());
     }

+### How the plugin works

-Once installed the Bundle will provide JSON formatted Data under
+Once installed the Bundle will provide JSON formatted Data under the following endpoint

     yourdomain.tu/koality-status

-### Metrics

-The following Metrics are implemented yet

-- **SpaceUsedCheck** - this check fails if the amount of space left on device is below 5% .
-- **UptimeCheck** - this check fails if the defined uptime is exceeded (1 year per Default).
-- **OrdersPerHourCheck** - this check measures the number of orders in the past hour.

-### Example JSON Output
+##### Example JSON Output

 ```
 {